cliche818/increment_integer_api/README.md

 frontend ~8 hours

 ### Assumptions made
-I didn't put a upper bound on the number, assuming the user will not reset the number to a really high number.
+I didn't put a upper bound on the number, assuming the user will not reset the number to a really high number (2,147,483,647, limit on the sql column).

 ### Shortcuts/Compromises made
--There are libraries I should use for user authentication (Devise), but since I have no used that library before, I opted for a simpler approach (following a tutorial) -Number should probably be it's own table if there are more info associated to it, but to keep things simple, I put the number on the user (easier to generate a default value when a user is created)
+-There are libraries I should use for user authentication (Devise), but since I have no used that library before, I opted for a simpler approach (following a tutorial) -Number should probably be it's own table if there are more info associated to it, but to keep things simple, I put the number on the user (easier to generate a default value when a user is created) -The fetch calls in Number.js should be extracted out (easier to write unit test to mock these api calls when test rendering the component)

 ### Stretch goals attempted
 -Deploying to a live environment for both backend and frontend